finbourne/drive-sdk-csharp-preview/sdk/docs/SearchApi.md

             try
             {
-                // [EXPERIMENTAL] Search for a file or folder with a given name and path PagedResourceListOfStorageObject result = apiInstance.Search(searchBody, page, sortBy, limit, filter);
+                // [BETA] Search for a file or folder with a given name and path PagedResourceListOfStorageObject result = apiInstance.Search(searchBody, page, sortBy, limit, filter);
                 Debug.WriteLine(result);
             }